-- Rehabilitation of existing infrastructure: This can include maintaining tracks, bridges, and stations, as well as upgrading signaling systems and other safety equipment. - Upgrades to improve safety, efficiency, and capacity: This can include investments to improve the safety, efficiency and capacity of the railway, such as upgrading signaling systems, adding new tracks, or expanding stations to accommodate more passengers.
+- Rehabilitation of existing equipment: This includes upgrading or replacing old equipment as it reaches the end of its useful life. - Rehabilitation of existing infrastructure: This can include maintaining tracks, bridges, and stations, as well as upgrading signaling systems and other safety equipment. - Upgrades to improve safety, efficiency, and capacity: This can include investments to improve the safety, efficiency and capacity of the railway, such as upgrading signaling systems, adding new tracks, or expanding stations to accommodate more passengers.